Ion Hanford Perdicaris: Return to the United States

 Ion wrote articles about the Moors and the oppressive wealthy elites that abused them.
 He was internationally known when he returned to the United States.
-The attention gave the educated scholar the opportunity to discuss Moroccon culture with the people of the United States.
+The attention gave the educated scholar the opportunity to discuss Moroccan culture with the people of the United States.
 He wrote dozens of articles about Morocco for publications in the United States some included: The General Situation in Morocco.
 He traveled throughout the country lecturing about his ordeal.
 The American media capitalized on the situation.
 Perdicaris wrote a guide on fun games to play while being kidnapped entitled How to Enjoy Captivity with Raisul by His Former Captive Mr. Ion Perdicaris.
 It was published in: The Sketch: A Journal of Art and Actuality, Volume 59 in 1907.